bmoussaud/xld-petclinic-docker/README.md

 ![deployment with xld-docker-plugin](docker_deployment.png)

-The XL Deploy manifest file for the application:
+The XL Deploy manifest file for the application (Docker):

 ```
 <?xml version="1.0" encoding="UTF-8"?>